New: Quell now has a Claude connector — ask Claude about your production readiness in plain English.

 Quell finds them first.

-Run quell find src/ and get three buckets back: tests written to disk, stubs to finish, and gaps with a one-line reason.
-Every WRITTEN test passed five gates — including proving it actually catches the bug.
+Run quell find src/ and get three buckets back: tests written to disk (WRITTEN), stubs to finish and gaps with a one-line reason (FLAGGED).
+Every WRITTEN test passed five gates — including Gate 5, which injects the violation and confirms the test actually fails.
+Rule engine.
+No API key.
+Works offline.

 $pip install quelltest

-· no LLM key required· runs offline· MIT licensed
+· rule engine, no API key· runs offline· MIT licensed

 $ quell find src/payments/ --fix